yhonaMC/fermat/README.md

 #### Developers

 If you are a developer and want to contribute either from a bug-fix up to building a whole financial APP on top of Fermat, please read the [Contributing Guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md), then learn how to pull the repo and hack on Fermat.
-Then say hi at our [IRC DEV Channel](http://irc.lc/freenode/fermat-dev/) or you can also find us on [Facebook](https://www.facebook.com/FermatOrg/).
+Then say hi at our [IRC DEV Channel](http://irc.lc/freenode/fermat-dev/).
+You can also find us on [Facebook](https://www.facebook.com/FermatOrg/) or [Twitter](https://twitter.com/Fermat_ORG).

 #### Others